Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal: Who are users of XAI, what they want from XAI, and how deliver it: a Mapping Function

-So far, we have mapped different users to different goals and mapped various purposes to various properties.
-In the following, we will map different methods to generate XAI to the goals and desired properties.
+So far, we have associated different users with distinct goals and linked various purposes to specific properties.
+In this section, we map different XAI generation methods to these goals and desired properties.

-As we discussed earlier, counterfactual explanations suggest a set of changes to achieve the desired output.
-Based on this definition, this method can be used by experts and non-experts that want to intervene and change the output.
-Since counterfactual explanations can not provide much information about how the system is working and which features are making the biggest contribution to the decision-making process, this method is not the best for system validation, debugging, and eliminating bias purposes.
-All the before-mentioned properties for this explanation are valid and needed.